 Starting with a cured Live Oak cutting a little over 2 feet long, I drilled holes into the sap line (approx. 1 1/4" deep), in an evenly-spaced (approx 4") diamond pattern, all around the log.

 To inoculate the log, I used a rubber mallet to swiftly drive these little plugs of shiitake mushroom spawn into the drilled holes.
 These were then sealed over with melted wax.
 After soaking my log in water for 24 hours, it was ready to be moved to a shady, north-facing location in my garden.
+Want to read up on edible mushrooms?
+Check these books out at your local library:

 ~ Edible Wild Mushrooms of North America - A Field to Kitchen Guide